DeepaSree16/Materials/source/index.rst

 **********
 Core Docs
 **********
-It contains the following documents of importance:
+It contains the following documents of core importance for the Central Repository creation, design documents, file nomenclature system, layout, terminology (and abbreviations) etc.:

    - Core documents
    - Course Design